-Under extenuating circumstances after the midterm, a student may be granted a withdrawal without academic penalty.
-Typically, this involves medical reasons which are beyond the control of the student.
+Under extenuating circumstances after midterm, a student may be granted a withdrawal without academic penalty.
+Typically, this involves hardships relating to medical reasons which are beyond the control of the student.
 Failing the course(s) is not to be considered extenuating circumstances.
 Students will not be allowed to withdraw for academic reasons.
-Students who find themselves in this situation should contact the Vice President for Academic Affairs, explain their circumstances in writing, and supply documentation to support their case.
-If approved, a grade of 'W' or 'WF' will be assigned by the instructor of the course dependent upon whether the student is passing or failing at the time they stop attending.
+Students who find themselves in this situation and are requesting special consideration must:

+- Make their request by completing a Total Withdrawal Form explaining the situation and attaches supportive documentation. - This documentation and form must be submitted and received by the Student Affairs Records Office before the last day of classes for the requested semester. - The information will be reviewed by the Vice President for Academic Affairs.
+3. - If approved, a grade of 'W' or 'WF' will be assigned by the instructor of the course dependent upon whether the student is passing or failing at the time they stop attending.
 There will be no refund at this point.